 Everyone is different and training times for CBT courses vary.

-You can usually expect a CBT course to last for a day and certification can be achieved in this time.
+You can usually expect a CBT course to last for at least a day and certification can be achieved in this time.

 Your instructor will keep you informed about your progress throughout the day and help you improve in any areas that may be needed to reach the certification level.